zycxfyh/frys/docs/module-plans/phase3-2-4-security-compliance.md

         threatActor: threatActorIdentification,
         riskScore,
         confidence: this.calculateAssessmentConfidence(correlatedEvents),
-        recommendedActions: this.generateRecommendedActions(riskScore, attackVectorAnalysis),
+        recommendedActions: this.generateRecommendedActions(
+          riskScore,
+          attackVectorAnalysis,
+        ),
-        assessedAt: new Date()
+        assessedAt: new Date(),
       };
     }